 Prof Dr Sheng-Yang Wang

 He is a biochemist, scholar and investigator and in his capacity as Dean coordinating the International College of Innovation and Industry Liaison at his university.
 Additionally, as its Director he supervises the Bachelor Program of Biotechnology.
+Moreover, David is Chairman of the Chinese Society of Forestry (Taiwan).

 Within the Department of Forestry at David runs the Laboratory of Tree Metabolomics and Natural Medicine Development.
 As such he has published dozens of articles about the biochemical and biophysiological properties of phytoncides (or terpenes).
 Phytoncides are the volatile organic substances emitted from trees and plants which constitute an important part of their own immune system.
 As we have learned that phytoncides are also very beneficial for human health, for example, in bringing down blood pressure and pulse rates or by enhancing the production of so-called ‘natural killer’ cells which are important for fighting cancer and tumor cells, David is at the forefront of this highly relevant research.